Share

 Golfing Heritage (1920s–1960s):

 By the 1920s, the brand had become closely associated with golf.
 Their argyle patterns and knitwear were worn by legends of the game, cementing their status on the fairways.
+In the 1950s, collaborations with luxury fashion houses like Christian Dior further elevated the brand’s position, signalling a move into more refined territory.

 The Golden Eagle (1960s):